-- i.
-Types of incidents which may require decontamination of the patient: - a.
-Radiation - b.
-Biological hazards - c.
-Chemical - d.
-Toxic substances - ii.
-Contamination can occur though: - a.
-Smoke - b.
-Vapor - c.
-Direct contact - d.
-Run-off - iii.
-Determine the hazardous substance involved and provide treatment as directed by the Haz-Mat Paramedic (HMTP).
-In the absence of an HMTP, consult Poison Control through OLMC. - iv.
-The hazardous materials team must be contacted about removal of contaminated clothing and packaging of the patient with regard to your protection and the patient's. - CI.
-Ambulance Preparation - 1.
-The HMTP shall determine the process needed for ambulance preparation. - 2.
+- 1. The HMP shall determine the process needed for ambulance preparation. - 2.
 Remove any supplies and equipment that will be needed for patient care. - 3.
-Seal cabinets and drape interior, including floor and squad bench, with plastic (available from hazardous materials team). - CII.
-Transport and Arrival at the Hospital (if requested by "HMTP") - 1.
-If an ambulance has transported a patient from an incident that is subsequently determined to involve hazardous materials exposure, scene personnel must immediately relay all relevant information to the transporting unit(s) and/or receiving facility(s) involved (via EMS dispatch or OLMC). - 2.
+Seal cabinets and drape interior, including floor and squad bench, with plastic (available from hazardous materials team). - E. Transport and Arrival at the Hospital (if requested by "HMP") - If an ambulance has transported a patient from an incident that is subsequently determined to involve hazardous materials exposure, scene personnel must immediately relay all relevant information to the transporting unit(s) and/or receiving facility(s) involved (via EMS dispatch or OLMC). - 2.
 OLMC and the receiving hospital should be contacted as soon as possible.
 The paramedic should communicate the material involved, degree of exposure, decontamination procedures used and patient condition. - 3.
 The ambulance should park in an area away from the emergency room or go directly to a decontamination center or area. - 4.
 Patient(s) should not be brought into the emergency department before paramedics receive permission from the hospital staff. - 5.
-Once the patient(s) has been released to the hospital, follow the HMTP's direction and if necessary double bag the plastic sheeting used to cover the gurney and the floor.
+Once the patient(s) has been released to the hospital, follow the HMP's direction and if necessary double bag the plastic sheeting used to cover the gurney and the floor.
 Double bag any equipment, which is believed to have become contaminated. - 6.
-After unloading the patient from the ambulance, check with the "HMTP" to see where the ambulance can be safely decontaminated and whether or not there is equipment available for this purpose.
-Do not begin decontamination without direction from the "HMTP".
-After consultation with the Hazardous Materials Team leader the HMTP may recommend that the ambulance be decontaminated. - 7.
-Following decontamination recommendations from the "HMTP", decontaminate the ambulance and personnel before returning to the incident scene.
-When returning to the incident scene, bring bags containing contaminated materials, equipment, clothing, etc., and turn them over to the "HMTP".
+After unloading the patient from the ambulance, check with the "HMP" to see where the ambulance can be safely decontaminated and whether or not there is equipment available for this purpose.
+Do not begin decontamination without direction from the "HMP".
+After consultation with the Hazardous Materials Team leader the HMP may recommend that the ambulance be decontaminated. - 7.
+Following decontamination recommendations from the "HMP", decontaminate the ambulance and personnel before returning to the incident scene.
+When returning to the incident scene, bring bags containing contaminated materials, equipment, clothing, etc., and turn them over to the "HMP".

-Paramedic/EMT Exposure
+F. Paramedic/EMT Exposure

 - 1. If a paramedic/EMT is exposed or is concerned with the possibility of exposure, medical help should be sought immediately. - 2.
-Report all exposures to the HMTP, Poison Center, and supervisor, and the oncall OHDP nurse. - Follow your agencies guidelines for Communicable Disease: Bloodborne/Airborne Pathogens), including appropriate Personnel Exposure Report. - 4.
-Do not return to service until cleared to do so by the HMTP or Poison Center.
+Report all exposures to the HMP, Poison Center, and supervisor, and the oncall OHDP nurse. - Follow your agencies guidelines for Communicable Disease: Bloodborne/Airborne Pathogens), including appropriate Personnel Exposure Report. - 4.
+Do not return to service until cleared to do so by the HMP or Poison Center.